3 Summary of Material accounting polices

 ii) Defined contribution plans

 A defined contribution plan is post-employment benefit plan under which an entity pays specified contributions to separate entity and has no obligation to pay any further amounts.
-The company makes specified obligations towards employee provident fund and employee state insurance to Government administered provident fund scheme aad “I scheme which is a defined contribution plan.
-The company's contributions are recognized as an expense in the statement of profit and loss during the period in which the employee renders the related service.
+The Company makes specified obligations towards employee provident fund and employee state insurance to Government administered provident fund scheme and ESI scheme which is a defined contribution plan.
+The Company's contributions are recognized as an expense in the standalone statement of profit and loss during the period in which the employee renders the related service.

 iii) Defined benefit plans

-The company’s gratuity benefit scheme is a defined benefit plan.
-The company’s net obligation in respect of a defined benefit plan is calculated by estimating the amount of future benefit that employees have earned and returned for services in the current and prior periods; that benefit is discounted to determine its present value.
-The calculation of company’s obligation under the plan is performed periodically by a qualified actuary using the projected unit credit method.
+The Company's gratuity benefit scheme is a defined benefit plan.
+The Company's net obligation in respect of a defined benefit plan is calculated by estimating the amount of future benefit that employees have earned and returned for services in the current and prior years; that benefit is discounted to determine its present value.
+The calculation of Company's obligation under the plan is performed periodically by a qualified actuary using the projected unit credit method.

-When the benefits of the plan are changed or when a plan is curtailed, the resulting change in the benefit that related to past service (‘past service cost’ or 'past service gam) or the gam or loss on curtailment is recognized immediately in profit or loss.
-The company recognizes gains or losses on the settlement of a defined benefit plan when the settlement occurs.
+When the benefits of the plan are changed or when a plan is curtailed, the resulting change in the benefit that related to past service ('past service cost' or 'past service gain') or the gain or loss on curtailment is recognized immediately in standalone statement of profit or loss.
+The Company recognizes gains or losses on the settlement of a defined benefit plan when the settlement occurs.

-Remeasurements, comprising of actuarial gains and losses, the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit liability and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability), are recognised immediately in the Balance Sheet with a corresponding debit or credit to retained earnings through Other comprehensive income (“001”) in the period in which they occur.
-Remeasurements are not reclassified to Profit and Loss in subsequent periods
+Remeasurements, comprising of actuarial gains and losses, the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit liability and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability), are recognised immediately in the Balance Sheet with a corresponding debit or credit to retained earnings through Other comprehensive income ("OCI") in the period in which they occur.
+Remeasurements are not reclassified to standalone statement of profit and loss in subsequent years.

 iv) Compensated absences